CanoeStudioOfficial/HungerTweaker/README.md

 Runtime `JsonConfig` registration:

+`registerConsumableThirst` can register thirst values for **any registered item**, not only SimpleDifficulty's built-in drinks.
+The item is matched by registry name, with optional metadata and NBT restrictions.
+The registration is applied when the item finishes a normal item-use action (`LivingEntityUseItemEvent.Finish`), so registering a non-consumable item does not automatically make it edible or usable.
+Give that item its own food/drink/use behavior if it cannot already be consumed.

 | Method | Parameters | Returns | Meaning |
 | --- | --- | --- | --- |
 | `registerArmorTemperature(stack, temperature)` | `IItemStack stack`, `float temperature` | `void` | Registers armor temperature using the stack's item/metadata. |